 Peace For All Canada, African Women Alliance continue to provide after school homework support for children in grade 1-12 as well as Math and English tutoring program “Closing the Gap”.
 Both are moving fully to in person programming with all the necessary privacy and safety precautions for the children, families and volunteers.
 Program has resumed in 2023 on Saturdays at the Civic Hub.

 As you may know, immigrant children are academically falling behind due to structural violence which is exacerbated by the impact of COVID-19 on them and their families.
 Few immigrant households have access to online education materials, computers and access to reliable Internet.
 Many immigrant families, kids and youth do not have mechanisms to communicate online during the pandemic.
 In addition, most of parents work in low income, physically exhausting and unpredictable working schedule jobs which is all destructive to family and community relationships.

-Other activities to support families and communities
+Advocacy to support families and communities

-In January 4th PAC and Social Development Centre Waterloo Region facilitated a meeting between three organizations serving communities of African origin.
+In January 2021 PAC and Social Development Centre Waterloo Region facilitated a meeting between three organizations serving communities of African origin.
 The objective was to initiate dialogue to promote partnership, knowledge sharing and coordination among African people led organizations.
 The follow up meetings will continue monthly and will bring greater understanding and cohesion among diverse communities and cultures from East Africa.

 Contact us either by phone 519-7579-3800 ext.3 or firstname.lastname@example.org if you wish to volunteer with the program.